nlsantos/brig/README.md

-# brig, a tool for working in devcontainers
+# brig, the lightweight, native Go CLI for devcontainers
 This tool reads your `devcontainer.json` file then brings up a container for you to work in based on that configuration.

 `brig` attempts to conform to the [published devcontainer.json